Text in white letters on a black background spelling "Gochujang."

 1. Heat some vegetable oil in a pan and brown the short ribs

-2. Place the ribs in a pressure cooker and add Major Beef & Mushroom Stocks, water, Major Gochujang Paste, soy sauce, mirin, garlic, ginger puree, dates and sugar
+2. Place the ribs in a pressure cooker and add Major Beef & Mushroom Stocks, water, Major Gochujang Paste, soy sauce, mirin, garlic, ginger purée, dates and sugar

 3. Place on the stove and bring up to pressure.
 Cook for 50 minutes and allow to cool before opening

 4. Remove the ribs and keep them warm.
 Add the mouli, carrots and shitake to the stock and simmer.
-Then, add the chestnuts
+Then, add the water chestnuts

 5. Adjust the sauce with a little water if required if required